IELTS Cue Card Sample 15 - Your favourite movie

 Other war movies you can say about: The Pianist, Saving Private Ryan, Black Hawk Down, Apocalypse Now, Good Morning Vietnam, War Horse, Downfall, Lincoln, and Imitation Game.

-Q. What’s the difference between the movies of your country and Hollywood movies?
+Q. What’s the difference between the movies in your country and Hollywood movies?

 Answer: I believe that the movies in my country aren’t that good as Hollywood movies are.
-First of all, the budget is really low for the local movies and that is why there are very limited opportunities.
+First of all, the budget is really low for local movies and that is why there are very limited opportunities.
 Not all scenes are impressive and there are no special effects, something that dominates in Hollywood.
 Furthermore, the actors in local movies aren’t so famous and talented, on the contrary in Hollywood they are of worldwide fame.
-There are a large variety on the topic and theme of Hollywood movies.
+There is a large variety of the topics and themes of Hollywood movies.
 However, our local movies do not deal with a wide range of themes.
-Finally, Hollywood movies are released and enjoyed worldwide while our local movies are mostly made for us except some very few movies that get international attention.
+Finally, Hollywood movies are released and enjoyed worldwide while our local movies are mostly made for us except for some very few movies that get international attention.

 Q. What do you think of the violent films?